Prevention

 Zoonoses in veterinary medicine

-Whether dog, cat or exotic pet - in every veterinary practice there is a risk of getting in touch with pathogens that can also make people sick.
-These so -called zoonoses range from easy -to -treat skin mushroom diseases to life -threatening infections such as rabies.
-What many forget: Apparently healthy animals can also leave pathogens and endanger others - unnoticed and without clinical symptoms.
+Whether it's a dog, cat, or exotic pet – in every veterinary practice, there's a risk of coming into contact with pathogens that can also make humans sick.
+These so-called zoonoses range from easily treatable fungal skin infections to life-threatening infections like rabies.
+What many forget: Even seemingly healthy animals can shed pathogens and endanger others – unnoticed and without showing clinical symptoms.

-But there is good news: If we understand the paths through which zoonotic pathogens are transferred, we can take targeted protective measures - and significantly reduce the risk for ourselves, our team and pet owners.
+But there is good news: If we understand the ways in which zoonotic pathogens are transmitted, we can take targeted protective measures – and significantly reduce the risk for ourselves, our team and the animal owners.

 Fecal transplantation in dogs and cats